Extension Bundle

 kernel.instantiate("config", properties={"defaults": {}})

-await kernel.boot()At this point, kernel.bus.has_handler("slack-notifier.notify") is False.
+await kernel.boot()At this point, the Slack components are not registered.
 CoreApp can publish events, but nobody is listening.

 Step 2: Hot-add the bundle